serwy/relmod/README.md

 ## Examples

-Use a directory as a namespace module:
+Use the current working directory as a namespace module:

     lib = relmod.at('.')